 - An entity may incur internal expenditure on the development and operation of its own web site for internal or external access.
 A web site designed for external access may be used for various purposes such as to promote and advertise an entity's own products and services, provide electronic services, and sell products and services.
-A web site designed for internal access may be used to store company policies and customer details, and search relevant information. - 2 The stages of a web site's development can be described as follows: - (a) Planning includes undertaking feasibility studies, defining objectives and specifications, evaluating alternatives and selecting preferences. - (b) Application and Infrastructure Development includes obtaining a domain name, purchasing and developing hardware and operating software, installing developed applications and stress testing. - (c) Graphical Design Development includes designing the appearance of web pages. - (d) Content Development includes creating, purchasing, preparing and uploading information, either textual or graphical in nature, on the web site before the completion of the web site's development.
+A web site designed for internal access may be used to store company policies and customer details, and search relevant information. - The stages of a web site's development can be described as follows: - (a) Planning includes undertaking feasibility studies, defining objectives and specifications, evaluating alternatives and selecting preferences. - (b) Application and Infrastructure Development includes obtaining a domain name, purchasing and developing hardware and operating software, installing developed applications and stress testing. - (c) Graphical Design Development includes designing the appearance of web pages. - (d) Content Development includes creating, purchasing, preparing and uploading information, either textual or graphical in nature, on the web site before the completion of the web site's development.
 This information may either be stored in separate databases that are integrated into (or accessed from) the web site or coded directly into the web pages. - Once development of a web site has been completed, the Operating stage begins.
-During this stage, an entity maintains and enhances the applications, infrastructure, graphical design and content of the web site. - When accounting for internal expenditure on the development and operation of an entity's own web site for internal or external access, the issues are: - (a) whether the web site is an internally generated intangible asset that is subject to the requirements of Ind AS 38; and - (b) the appropriate accounting treatment of such expenditure. - This Appendix does not apply to expenditure on purchasing, developing, and operating hardware (eg web servers, staging servers, production servers and Internet connections) of a web site.
+During this stage, an entity maintains and enhances the applications, infrastructure, graphical design and content of the web site. - 4 When accounting for internal expenditure on the development and operation of an entity's own web site for internal or external access, the issues are:

+- (a) whether the web site is an internally generated intangible asset that is subject to the requirements of Ind AS 38; and - (b) the appropriate accounting treatment of such expenditure. - This Appendix does not apply to expenditure on purchasing, developing, and operating hardware (eg web servers, staging servers, production servers and Internet connections) of a web site.
 Such expenditure is accounted for under Ind AS 16.
-Additionally, when an entity incurs expenditure on an Internet service provider hosting the entity's web site, the expenditure is recognised as an expense under paragraph 88 of Ind AS 1 and the Framework for the Preparation and Presentation of Financial Statements in accordance with Indian Accounting Standards issued by The Institute of Chartered Accountants of India when the services are received.

-Ind AS 38 does not apply to intangible assets held by an entity for sale in the ordinary course of business (see Ind AS 2 and Ind AS 115) or leases that fall within the scope of Ind AS 17.
-Accordingly, this Appendix does not apply to expenditure on the development or operation of a web site (or web site software) for sale to another entity.
-When a web site is leased under an operating lease, the lessor applies this Appendix.
-When a web site is leased under a finance lease, the lessee applies this Appendix after initial recognition of the leased asset.
+Additionally, when an entity incurs expenditure on an Internet service provider hosting the entity's web site, the expenditure is recognised as an expense under paragraph 88 of Ind AS 1 and the Framework for the Preparation and Presentation of Financial Statements in accordance with Indian Accounting Standards issued by The Institute of Chartered Accountants of India when the services are received. - 12Ind AS 38 does not apply to intangible assets held by an entity for sale in the ordinary course of business (see Ind AS 2 and Ind AS 115) or leases of intangible assets accounted for in accordance with Ind AS 116.
+Accordingly, this Appendix does not apply to expenditure on the development or operation of a web site (or web site software) for sale to another entity or that is accounted for in accordance with Ind AS 116.